Can a sugar in eye drops strengthen your Eyes' defenses?

 Summary

-This study looks at whether a special ingredient called trehalose, found in some artificial tears, can improve the eye's natural barrier in people with moderate-to-severe dry eye.
-About 30 adults will use the eye drops for one month.
-Researchers will measure how well the cornea keeps out a harmless dye, which shows how healthy the eye surface is.
+This study tests whether a special ingredient called trehalose, found in some artificial tears, can improve the eye's natural barrier function in people with dry eye disease.
+About 30 adults with moderate-to-severe dry eye will use the drops for one month.
+Researchers will measure how well the cornea keeps out a harmless dye to see if the barrier gets stronger.

 Get updates